 Hiring managers are encouraged to:

-- Focus on the opportunities of the job rather than focusing on compensation.
-What do you offer in terms of a bigger team, bigger organization, bigger budget, bigger visibility, job growth?
+Focus on the opportunities of the job rather than focusing on compensation.
+What do you offer in terms of a bigger team, bigger organization, bigger budget, bigger visibility and job growth?
 With this information, individuals look for less "bigger" in terms of compensation to make a move or accept an offer.